mrworf/photoframe/README.md

 # todo

-- Make photo sources modular (allow multiple Google Photos)
+Tracks ideas and improvements planned.
+No specific timeframe is mentioned, but the order of things should be fairly true

+- Create RPi3 image with photoframe
+- Make photoframe self-updating using git
 - Enhance web interface
-- Create installer to simplify setup
 - Timezone control from web UI
+- Make photo sources modular (allow multiple Google Photos)
 - More services: Instagram, Amazon, ...